The Discrepancy Model: What You Need to Know

 • The discrepancy model is still often the default.
 But when it’s used, it should always be considered along with other data to give a comprehensive assessment of the child.
 When the discrepancy model is used alone, just a point or two on a score can mean the difference between a child’s being eligible for special education services or not.

 • There are different standards about how big a discrepancy is considered significant.
-When they use the discrepancy model, each state or school district is allowed to decide how big the discrepancy between a child’s IQ and his achievement level must be in order for that child to be eligible for special education.
+When they use the discrepancy model, each state or school district is allowed to decide how big the discrepancy between a child’s IQ and their achievement level must be in order for that child to be eligible for special education.
 So a child who is eligible in one state may not be eligible in another.

 • It can identify kids too late.
 Students with learning differences often struggle in the early grades.
 But they rarely show a large enough discrepancy on test scores to be “officially” identified with a learning difference.
 It’s generally not until third or fourth grade that the work gets hard enough for the discrepancy to become large enough.
 This can lead to a “wait to fail” situation: Kids don’t receive help until they’re doing poorly in school.

 • It doesn’t suggest what kind of help students need.
-Test results may indicate there’s a problem.
+Test results may show there’s a problem.
 But the scores alone don’t provide detailed information about performance and what specific kinds of instruction and support kids need.

 • It may not provide a “level playing field” for all students.
 Kids with cultural and language differences might not score as well as their peers on tests that don’t reflect those differences.
 That’s true even when they’re just as capable as their peers.